 Hostels in Pisa also come with a price tag – but if you are looking for a more affordable place to stay in Pisa, check out the rates at Pisa Hostel.

-So, here are the best things to do and see in Pisa (which you can use as your 1-day itinerary).
+So, here are the best things to do in Pisa in 1 day.

 Piazza dei Miracoli = Piazza del Duomo

 9 am – Try to be here early, in summer try to be here around 8 am.

 Though you might not need one full day in the city, I recommend starting early because Pisa normally gets very, very busy.